 - 1. After removing the belt if the bearings need to be replaced remove the 4 bolts that retain the top pulley. - 2.
 Remove the 4 bolts retaining the top bearing.
-Figure 56
+Figure 64

 - 3. This bearing can be replaced as a complete assembly. - The lower knife drive bearing can be replaced by removing the connecting arms.
-Figure 57
+Figure 65

 - 5. Remove the four $\frac{1}{2}$ carriage bolts retaining the connecting rods to the pitman arms. - 6.
 Note: The pitman arms can be removed with two long pry bars or with a gear puller.
 If using a gear puller be sure not to damage the threaded hole in the hub shaft.
 A 3/8" bolt should be threaded in the center hole and place the puller on the bolt when removing the pitman arms. - 7.
 Remove the bolt through the center of the bearing and remove both flywheels. - 8.
 Remove the hose, fittings and drain the oil from the bearing.
-Note on model year 2019 and newer the drain plug on the bottom of the bearing will need to be removed to drain the oil.
-Figure 58
+Figure 66

-- The bolts clamping the bearing to the drive paddle can be removed and the bearing can be slid out of the drive paddle.
-Note it may be necessary to drive a wedge in the clamp to loosen the clamps. - 10.
-Install the new bearing assembly in the drive paddle.
+9. The bolts clamping the bearing to the drive paddle can be removed and the bearing can be slid out of the drive paddle.
+Note it may be necessary to drive a wedge in the clamp to loosen the clamps.

+- 10. Install the new bearing assembly in the drive paddle.
 Tighten the clamp bolts enough to hold the bearing in place. - 11.
 Install both flywheels.
 Make certain to line up the roll pins and cross-hatch on the flywheels and bearing housing.
 The bearing pin on the flywheels should be 180 degrees from each other.
 Retain the flywheels with the center bolt.
 Use Red Loctite and tighten the nut to 315 ft. lbs.
-Figure 59
+Figure 67

 12. Center the bearing assembly in the drive paddle making certain that the flywheels are the same distance from the paddle.
-Use red Loctite and tighten the bolts to 120 ft. lbs.
-Figure 60
+Use red Loctite #262 and tighten the bolts to 120 ft. lbs.
+Figure 68

-- 13. Install the pitman arms on the flywheels and torque the bolts to 23 ft. lbs. - 14.
-Note: When installing the pitman arm, make certain the snap ring points to the outside of the flywheels.
+13. Install the pitman arms on the flywheels and torque the bolts to 23 ft. lbs.

+14. Note: When installing the pitman arm, make certain the snap ring points to the outside of the flywheels.
 The inner race of the connecting rod bearing must be flush with the stub on the flywheel.
-Figure 61
+Figure 69

-- 15. Install lower fitting and hose and fill the bearing housing with 75W-90 gear oil until it is halfway in the tube. - 16.
+- Install lower fitting and hose and fill the bearing housing with 75W-90 gear oil until it is halfway in the tube. - 16.
 Install top fittings and hose. - 17.
 Install the knife drive belt and tighten the belt to 60-70 Hz. - 18.
 Install the tie rods to the pitman arms and torque the carriage bolts to 68 ft. lbs (92 Nm)

-Note: Check timing after installation per section 8.3 - Knife Drive Timing
+Note: Check timing after installation per section 8.4 - Knife Drive Timing